g0dmax55/conky/README.md

 # [conky]
-Conky can display information either as text, or using simple progress bars and graph widgets, with different fonts and colours.
+Conky is a lightweight system monitor for X11 and Linux that displays information on your desktop, such as CPU and memory usage, network statistics, and other system data, with customizable visual themes and configurations.
 # coded by <a href="https://www.instagram.com/g0dmax55">g0dmax55</a>